-Who's ready to Level Up?
+Are your kids ready to level up?
 LTA Youth Start is for kids aged 4-11 years who are new to tennis.
-We'll help teach kids new life skills, developing them as both players and people.
+We'll help teach them new life skills, developing them as both players and people.

 This is a modern approach to tennis training.
 Forget standing around waiting for your turn to hit a forehand.
 Think dynamic sessions catered for all abilities.

 We want to encourage children to play tennis throughout their lives – and be active too.
 So, if your child is aged 4-11, why not give it a try?

 Six top-class tennis sessions with specially trained coaches